-We have expert betting tips for the 2020 Melbourne Cup this Tuesday, which features 24 of the best stayers in the world.
+We have expert betting tips for the Melbourne Cup this Tuesday at Flemington which features a quality field of 24.

 Best Each Way Bet:

 Great House @ $27